ryoma-jp/graph-drawer/README.md

 ./run.sh
 ```

-Acess to `http://localhost:5000` in your browser.
+Access to `http://localhost:5000` in your browser.

 ### Execution sample using `sample_data/sample1/sample.csv`